nmcguinness/2022_3DGED_GDApp/README.md

 - [x] Finish 1st Person Camera
 - [x] Add CameraProjectionType and Viewport to Camera
 - [x] Add ThirdPersonController
-- [ ] Add RailController
-- [ ] Add DriveController
-- [ ] See depth bug and fix

-- [ ] Add support for cloning GameObjects
-- [ ] Add support for cloning Camera
-- [ ] Add RenderManager to render Scene data and remove Draw from Scene
+- [x] Add RenderManager to render Scene data and remove Draw from Scene
-- [ ] Convert SceneManager and CameraManager to inherit from DrawableGameComponent and GameComponent
+- [x] Convert SceneManager and CameraManager to inherit from DrawableGameComponent and GameComponent
+- [x] Add Camera::Viewport
+- [x] Add support for Material alpha and diffuse color
+- [x] Increase decimal precision on Camera::rotation in perf utility to 2 decimal places to support accurate curve creation
+- [ ] Add RailController, DriveController
+- [ ] Add support for cloning GameObjects, Camera
 - [ ] Add ActionType enum to support turning Update and Draw on/off during gameplay (hint: use when menu is shown) for specific GameObject and Scene
-- [ ] Change List to SortedList in GameObjectList to sort by material and reduce rendertime
-- [ ] Add Camera::Viewport
-- [ ] Add clean/dirty flag to Transform on change
-- [ ] Add clean/dirty flag to Camera on change
-- [ ] Add event notification on Transform change
 - [ ] Move level-specific methods to Level class